joshepw/FloatingDock/README.md

 ## 📝 Notes

-- The dock automatically hides when the keyboard opens
 - Configuration changes are applied immediately without needing to save
 - The service runs in the background and consumes minimal resources
 - The application requires overlay permission to function correctly
+- Dock can be dragged when draggable mode is enabled (long-press for 1 second)
+- Dock can be hidden automatically after a timeout or manually using the "Hide Dock" action

 ## 🤝 Contributions